On the Role of Chapman's Hydrostatic Solar Wind Mechanism in Parker's Hydrodynamic Solar Wind Model: Parker's Hydrodynamic Solar Wind Model and the de Laval Nozzle Analogy in an n-dimensional Space

 \section{Parker's Hydrodynamic Solar Wind Model and the\\ de Laval Nozzle Analogy in an n-dimensional Space}

-Parker \cite{ref6} Pointed out that the flow acceleration process in Parker's hydrodynamic solar wind model depends on the dimension of the underlying space in a qualitative manner.
-A case in point is the one-dimensional space, for which the wind flow velocity was found (Parker \cite{ref6}) to remain subsonic and reach the sound speed asymptotically at an infinite distance from the sun.
-It is therefore of interest to investigate the impact of space dimension on the de Laval nozzle analogy as well, and hence on the role of Chapman's hydrostatic solar wind mechanism in Parker's hydrodynamic solar wind model in an n-dimensional space.
+Parker \cite{ref6} pointed out that the flow acceleration process in Parker's hydrodynamic solar wind model depends on the dimension of the underlying space in a qualitative manner.
+A case in point is the one-dimensional space, for which the wind flow velocity was found (Parker \cite{ref6}) to remain subsonic and reach the sound speed asymptotically at an infinite distance from the sun\footnote{The one-dimensional "\tit{purely subsonic}" solar wind flow may mimic flows in some isolated magnetic flux tubes embedded in a magnetic field-free fluid.
+These flux tubes are manifestations of extreme inhomogeneity of the magnetic field near the solar surface, and possibly in the entire convection zone (Spruit and Roberts \cite{Spruit}), and act like conduits, trapping plasma inside them.}.
+It is therefore pertinent to investigate the impact of space dimension on the de Laval nozzle analogy as well, and hence on the functionality of Chapman's hydrostatic solar wind mechanism in Parker's hydrodynamic solar wind model in an n-dimensional space.

 In an n-dimensional space, ($n =$ 1, 2, 3), equation (4) becomes

 where $A_n(r)$ is the area of the n-dimensional "sphere",

 (43) yields,